rburmorrison/go-argue/README.md

 	agmt.AddFlagFact("uint", "this is a uint", &tUInt)
 	agmt.AddFlagFact("int", "this is an integer", &tInt)
 	agmt.AddFlagFact("string", "this is a string", &tString)
-	agmt.AddPositionalFact("pos", "this is a positional string", &tPos).SetRequired(true) agmt.AddPositionalFact("other", "this is another int", &tOther)
+	agmt.AddPositionalFact("pos", "this is a positional string", &tPos) agmt.AddPositionalFact("other", "this is another int", &tOther).SetRequired(false)

 	// 3.
 Dispute the command-line arguments
 	agmt.Dispute(os.Args[1:], true)